ahmedkaram47/ahmedkaram47/README.md

 **G88 Films** (Remote .
 Toronto , Canada .
 Part-Time)

 *07/2025 - Present*
-- Lead an Amazing , Talented team of Web Developers and Web Designers to develop G88Films Website
+- Lead an Amazing,Talented team of Web Developers and Designers to develop g88films.com Website
 - Front-End using React JS , Back-End using PHP , MySQL
 - IT consulting services